jessicaantiope/donationmeter/README.md

 **TESTING**

 -> THERMOMETER.JSX
-red line goes up based on form input
+-red line goes up based on form input
+-props.amount returns a number not a string (console.log(props.amount)) / e.target.value is converted to number at input